Platform9 Managed OpenStack Pre-requisites for VMware vSphere

 - A single VMware vCenter environment - Platform9 requires a vCenter Management server to communicate with your vSphere environment.

 - One or more VMware vSphere Clusters with DRS enabled, fully automated, located in the vCenter environment - Platform9 treats your vCenter clusters as resources.
 Support for standalone ESXi hosts is part of roadmap.
-NOTE: DRS enabled clusters is a requirement for OpenStack.
-If you need to use Platform9 OpenStack without DRS enablement, you will need to ensure that your clusters have only 1 host in them
+Important: DRS enabled clusters are a requirement for OpenStack.
+If you need to use Platform9 OpenStack without DRS enablement, you will need to ensure that your clusters have only 1 host in them.

 - One or more VMware vSphere datastores that the clusters have access to - The clusters chosen to work with Platform9 should have access to these datastores.